Food Challenges for the 21st Century

-In line with standard University Postgraduate courses, each 12 week module comprises 150 learning hours.
-This includes time for study, taking part in discussion forums, completing module assessments and attending face-to-face meetings/residential schools.
+In line with standard University Postgraduate courses, each 15 credit module comprises 150 learning hours.
+This includes time for study, taking part in discussion forums, completing module assessments and attending short face-to-face workshops.

-Assessments are submitted online and comprise: short answer questions, discussion forum contributions and a final 2500 word essay.
+Assessments are submitted online and for each 15 credit taught module is typically comprised of: two short answer questions, discussion forum contributions and a final 2500 word essay.

-We recognise prior learning and experience; there are no formal entry requirements and you don’t necessarily need a degree to apply
+We recognise prior learning and experience, including professional experience of working in the food chain.
+You don’t necessarily need a degree to apply.

-If you would like to apply for the PgCert Food Challenges for the 21st Century, you need to use the University's My Applications website.
+If you would like to apply for the PgCert Food Challenges for the 21st Century, or the PGDiploma or MSc in Food Security, you need to use the University's My Applications website.
 The following three items must be supplied to the online admissions website in order for your application to be considered:

 - Curriculum Vitae (CV) containing full details of your experience pertinent to the PgCert Food Challenges for the 21st Century programme.

-- A Personal Statement stating why you wish to study for a PgCert Food Challenges for the 21st Century.
+- A Personal Statement stating why you wish to study for this programme

 Relevant certificates and/or degree transcripts may be included.
 Please note that these requirements differ from those of the MSc programmes within LEC as stated on the general LEC Postgraduate webpages.
 Applications for a February start must be received by 31st December the previous year.

 To submit an application, simply create an account on the My Applications website and then select Create a new application from your homepage once you are logged-in.
-Using your account on the My Applications website, you are then able to submit applications for the PgCert Food Challenges for the 21st Century programme, upload supporting documentation and provide us with information about referees.
+Using your account on the My Applications website, you are then able to submit applications for your chosen level of study (PgCert Food Challenges for the 21st Century PG Certificate, PG Diploma in Food Security or MSc in Food Security).
+You should upload supporting documentation and provide us with information about referees.

-The Director of Studies for this Programme are: Professor Bill Davies and Dr Jane Taylor.
-If you have any questions or would like to discuss the course in more detail, please contact the the Programme team on firstname.lastname@example.org.
+The Director of Studies for this Programme are: Professor Bill Davies and Professor Jane Taylor.
+If you have any questions or would like to discuss the course in more detail, please contact the Programme team on firstname.lastname@example.org.